The-Strategy-Unit/care_shift_tracker_data_wrangling/data/README.md

 # Data Sources

 This is an overview of all the data downloaded to this folder.
+For SU colleagues, a copy of this folder can be found in the Z drive.

 `LSOA_(2021)_to_SICBL_to_ICB_to_Cancer_Alliances_to_LAD_(April_2024)_Lookup_in_EN.csv`